 AD Permissions

-Advantage with using AD Permissions - Since this permission is inheritable, if a new mailbox is added to the target Exchange server or store, it will inherit the EntendedRights assignment.
+Advantage with using AD Permissions - Since this permission is inheritable, if a new mailbox is added to the target Exchange server or store, it will inherit the ExtendedRights assignment.

-Ensure Inheritance is Enabled - if the plan is to grant full access permissions on the Exchange server level so those permissions flow down to user mailboxes in Storage Group mailbox store databases, inheritance must be granted.
-You can verify/grant inheritance permissions using ADSI Edit.
+Ensure Inheritance is Enabled - If the plan is to grant full access permissions on the Exchange server level so that those permissions flow down to user mailboxes in Storage Group mailbox store databases, inheritance must be granted.
+Use ADSI Edit to verify or grant inheritance permissions.

-- Click Start, click Run, type adsiedit.msc, and then click OK.
+Click Start, click Run, type adsiedit.msc, and click OK.

-- Locate the object in question, right-click the object, and then click Properties.
+Locate the object in question, right-click the object, and click Properties.

 Add-ADPermission - To grant full access to user mailboxes, you need to grant the equivalent of the Add Information Store, Receive-As, and Send-As permissions that were granted for Exchange 2003 systems.